ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.g.markdown_recommended_style = 0`

 : Disables the recommended style for Markdown.
-This is done to avoid conflicts with the preferred style of the Rocksmarker project.
+This avoids conflicts with the preferred style of the Rocksmarker project.

 : `vim.g.loaded_python3_provider = 0`
 `vim.g.loaded_ruby_provider = 0`
 `vim.g.loaded_perl_provider = 0`
 `vim.g.loaded_node_provider = 0`

 : Disable language providers for Python, Ruby, Perl, and Node.js.
-This is done to reduce the overhead of these languages that are not necessary for the project, and to avoid warnings produced by the `:checkhealth` command related to unmet dependencies for these providers.
+This reduces the overhead of these languages that are not necessary for the project, and avoids warnings produced by the `:checkhealth` command related to unmet dependencies for these providers.

 ### Editor options